whoiscc/riog-project/README.markdown

 [flutter]: https://flutter.dev/

 <!-- todo: explain runtime not production-ready, so not good for fork & add custom
-game, and expect it to work. welcome pr -->
+game prototype, and expect it to work. welcome pr -->

 ## Reference Implementation: what's it, and what's for